oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

      ```
      ![Connect to ADB](images/connect-to-adb-13.png)

-4. Right-click on your notebook file Untitled.ipynb in the left panel and select **Rename**.
+6. Right-click on your notebook file Untitled.ipynb in the left panel and select **Rename**.

      ![Connect to ADB](images/connect-to-adb-14.png)

-5. Enter **my-notebook** (or a name of your choosing).
+7. Enter **my-notebook** (or a name of your choosing).
 Observe the notebook name is changed.

      ![Connect to ADB](images/connect-to-adb-15.png)

 You may now **proceed to the next lab**.

 ## Learn More

 * For more info on python-oracledb connections to Autonomous Database, please see the [documentation](https://python-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html#connecting-to-oracle-cloud-autonomous-databases).

 ## Acknowledgements

 - **Author** - David Lapp, Database Product Management, Oracle
 - **Contributors** - Rahul Tasker, Denise Myrick, Ramu Gutierrez
-- **Last Updated By/Date** - David Lapp, August 2023
+- **Last Updated By/Date** - Denise Myrick, November 2024